arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 ## 3. Add the BLE sketch

-Let's program the Portenta with the classic blink example to check if the connection to the board works:

--   Copy and paste the following code into a new sketch in your IDE.
+Let's program the Portenta with the classic blink example to check if the connection to the board works.
+Copy and paste the following code into a new sketch in your IDE.

 ```